 Compulsive Sexual Behavior

 Compulsive sexual behavior (CSB) is a clinical syndrome characterized by substantial difficulty controlling one’s sexual feelings, urges and behaviors, resulting in clinically significant levels of distress and/or impairment.
 There is currently a lack of consensus among psychologists as to whether this syndrome constitutes a true psychiatric disorder or is a result of a larger sociocultural problem.
-This lack of consensus is evidenced by the many names that have been used to describe this syndrome: compulsive sexual behavior1,2, hypersexual disorder3, sexual addiction4, and out of control sexual behavior.5 In 2010, a proposal to include a clinical diagnosis of “hypersexual disorder” in the DSM-V was ultimately not approved,6 while more recently, the diagnosis of “compulsive sexual behavior disorder” was approved for inclusion in the ICD-11.2 The study of CSB and its treatment remains a new and important area of research.
+This lack of consensus is evidenced by the many names that have been used to describe this syndrome: compulsive sexual behavior1-2, hypersexual disorder3, sexual addiction4, and out of control sexual behavior5.
+In 2010, a proposal to include a clinical diagnosis of “hypersexual disorder” in the DSM-V was ultimately not approved,6 while more recently the diagnosis of “compulsive sexual behavior disorder” was approved for inclusion in the ICD-11.2 The study of CSB and its treatment is an important, expanding area of research.

-Researchers at the University of Minnesota Program have conducted pioneering research in the area of sexual compulsivity, including development of the Compulsive Sexual Behavior Inventory (CSBI-13), one of the most widely used measures of CSB.
+Researchers at the University of Minnesota’s Program in Human Sexuality have conducted pioneering research in the area of compulsive sexual behavior, including development of the Compulsive Sexual Behavior Inventory (CSBI-13), one of the most widely used measures of CSB.
 This page provides further information about the CSBI-13, as well as links to research studies involved in its conceptualization and utilization.

 1 Coleman, E. (1992).
 Is your patient suffering from compulsive sexual behavior?
 Psychiatric Annals, 22(6).
 320-325.